afolkest/brylic/README.md

 further algorithmic adjustments near the boundary for dials letting you construct aesthetically appealing "halos" around the boundaries.

-This repo is heavily vibecoded and currently completely unstable so approach with caution.
+This repo will be heavily vibecoded by me going forward and currently completely unstable so approach with caution.